iankoex/CloudflareDomainsEmailKit/README.md

     from: MailUser(name: "Support", email: "support@example.com"),
     subject: "Your App Data",
     content: [
-        MailChannelsContent.EmailBody(type: .plainText,value: "This is the email's body") ]
+        EmailContent.EmailBody(type: .plainText,value: "This is the email's body") ]
 )
 ```